MicrosoftDocs/win32/desktop-src/Dlls/dynamic-link-library-search-order.md

 If safe DLL search mode is enabled, then the search order is as follows:

+1. DLL Redirection.
+2. API sets.
+3. SxS manifest redirection.
+4. Loaded-module list.
+5. Known DLLs.
+6. **Windows 11, version 21H2 (10.0; Build 22000), and later**.
+The package dependency graph of the process.
+This is the application's package plus any dependencies specified as `<PackageDependency>` in the `<Dependencies>` section of the application's package manifest.
+Dependencies are searched in the order they appear in the manifest.
-1. The directory from which the application loaded.
+7. The directory from which the application loaded.
-2. The system directory.
+8. The system directory.
 Use the [**GetSystemDirectory**](/windows/win32/api/sysinfoapi/nf-sysinfoapi-getsystemdirectorya) function to retrieve the path of this directory.
-3. The 16-bit system directory.
+9. The 16-bit system directory.
 There's no function that obtains the path of this directory, but it is searched.
-4. The Windows directory.
+10. The Windows directory.
 Use the [**GetWindowsDirectory**](/windows/win32/api/sysinfoapi/nf-sysinfoapi-getwindowsdirectorya) function to get the path of this directory.
-5. The current directory.
+11. The current directory.
-6. The directories that are listed in the `PATH` environment variable.
+12. The directories that are listed in the `PATH` environment variable.
 This doesn't include the per-application path specified by the **App Paths** registry key.
 The **App Paths** key isn't used when computing the DLL search path.

-If safe DLL search mode is *disabled*, then the search order is the same except that *the current directory* moves from position 5 to position 2 in the sequence.
+If safe DLL search mode is *disabled*, then the search order is the same except that *the current directory* moves from position 11 to position 8 (immediately after step *7.
+The directory from which the application loaded*).

 ### Alternate search order for unpackaged apps